squash-/SadMotd/README.md

 # SadMotd
 Add a MOTD to your server inspired by http://twitter.com/SadServer

-OS Compatibility: CentOS*, Debian, Ubuntu.
+OS Compatibility: CentOS\* , Debian, Ubuntu.
-'*' See Requirements Section
+\* See Requirements Section

 ## Configuration